Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Should I sell my old iPhone now or wait?

 Sell now.
-Older iPhones lose approximately $3-8 per month in value, and nothing will make your phone worth more in the future.
+Older iPhones lose meaningful value each month, and nothing will make your phone worth more in the future.
 The iPhone 11 is approaching the end of its iOS support window, which will cause a sharper value decline when Apple drops it from the next major update.
 The iPhone 12 has more runway but is still depreciating.
 Every month you wait is money lost.
 Get your instant quote from GadgetRenu and convert that drawer phone into cash today.